kstaver/Team-Profile-Generator/README.md

 6. The app should start prompting you with questions.
 If you notice it is not working properly, please contact me using the contact info below.

 ## Usage
 This application is a great way to keep track of all your team members at your place of work.
-Please see the video linked [here]() to see an example of how you can use the application.
+Please see the video linked [here](https://youtu.be/a4VVD2uZBvo) to see how the application works.

 ![manager_added](https://github.com/kstaver/Team-Profile-Generator/blob/main/assets/images/manager_added.JPG)